hikoworks/hikolang/doc/language/syntax/lambda.md

 It is a **static error** if in multiple branches the last executed expression are not of the same type.

+### Hidden / Inferred attributes
+Since the compiler can see the program as a whole, it can infer a lot of information about the function, which does not need to manually entered.

+#### Thrown errors
+The compiler will automatically keep track of each thrown or rethrown error.
+On a call to this function each error needs to be caught or rethrown.

+#### Injected variables
+The compiler will automatically keep track of which [_injected_variable_](injected_variable.md) are used in the function.
+These variables have the syntax `$` [_name_](name.md) and are automatically passed as hidden arguments to the function.

+Injected variables of functions that are called are also added to the list of injected variables.
+Excluded are explicitly injected variables.
+See [_call_](call.md) for more information.

 ## Example